Building an inclusive ecosystem for finance and investment in rural areas

 The Smallholder and Agri-SME Finance and Investment Network (SAFIN) is an inclusive partnership of actors operating in different parts of the ecosystem for agri-food and rural small and medium enterprise (SME) investment, with a focus on access to finance and complementary services.

-SAFIN partners recognise that smallholder farmers and other rural SMEs are key investors in inclusive and sustainable rural economies and food systems.
+SAFIN partners recognise that smallholder farmers and rural SMEs are key investors in inclusive and sustainable rural economies and food systems.
 They understand the many challenges and gaps in the ecosystem around such investments, and share an interest in joining forces to address these.

 Inclusive and sustainable rural transformation is critical for the realisation of the 2030 Agenda, particularly ending hunger and malnutrition and promoting sustainable food systems.
 In many contexts, rural and agri-food SMEs are the backbone of rural economies and local and national agri-food systems.
 The capacity of these enterprises to invest more effectively, profitably, and sustainably is critical for the kind of transformations that the 2030 Agenda requires.